Section 184.02 | Third frontier commission - powers and duties.

 (4) Contract with, retain the services of, or designate, and fix the compensation of, such financial consultants, accountants, other consultants and advisors, and other independent contractors as may be necessary or desirable to carry out its duties;

-(5) Solicit input and comments from the third frontier advisory board, and specialized industry, professional, and other relevant interest groups concerning its purposes;
+(5) Solicit input and comments from specialized industry, professional, and other relevant interest groups concerning its purposes;

 (6) Facilitate alignment of the state's science and technology programs and activities;